 The SharpEagle RODS-M30 is built on exactly this principle.
 With a 30-metre detection range and five configurable safety zones, it is a Forklift Radar Object Detection System designed for operations that need consistent, condition-independent hazard detection across large and demanding industrial environments.

-The RODS-M30 is a compact radar safety system that continuously scans the surroundings of a forklift and alerts the operator in real time when obstacles, vehicles, or pedestrians enter the detection field.
+The RODS-M30 is a compact radar safety system that uses high-frequency radar sensors mounted on the rear, sides, or front of the forklift to monitor designated detection zones in real time.
+Real-time system alerts are triggered when a pedestrian or another vehicle enters a pre-defined detection zone, providing immediate audio and visual warnings.
 It runs throughout every shift without interruption and responds to hazards in milliseconds.

 The system uses 24GHz FMCW (Frequency-Modulated Continuous Wave) radar technology, the current benchmark for industrial detection applications.
 Unlike optical sensors, FMCW radar does not depend on line of sight or lighting conditions.
 It is unaffected by airborne dust, rain, or fog, and performs consistently across a wide temperature range.
 That reliability in real-world conditions is what makes it the preferred technology for serious industrial safety systems.

 Most experienced forklift drivers will tell you the same thing: blind spots are their biggest concern.
 Cameras and mirrors are useful but passive.
 They only help when the operator is looking at them at exactly the right moment.
-A Forklift Collision Detection Radar system changes this completely by actively monitoring the full detection envelope around the vehicle and bringing the alert to the operator automatically.
+A forklift radar blind spot detection system changes this completely by actively monitoring the full detection envelope around the vehicle and bringing the alert to the operator automatically.
+In practice, it works as a blind spot monitoring system and a blind spot system for forklift operators dealing with daily visibility challenges.

-The performance gap between radar and optical systems is most obvious in the environments forklifts most commonly operate in.
+The performance gap between radar and optical systems is most obvious when compared with other forklift safety devices used to prevent accidents.
 Dusty distribution centres, foggy outdoor yards, dimly lit loading bays, cold storage facilities; these are precisely the conditions where cameras fail and radar continues to perform without degradation.
+As a passive detection system, radar can detect objects around the truck, including untagged visitors, delivery drivers, and fixed building structures.
 Radar Object Detection for Forklifts works the same way at midnight in a dusty warehouse as it does at midday in a clean facility.
 That consistency is what makes it a genuine safety tool.

 30-Metre Detection Range